leylabmpi/SynTrackerVis/README.md

 Each of the presented plots can be downloaded and saved as a high-resolution image, in several common file formats.

+**Please note: SynTrackerVis is replaced by StrainVis (https://github.com/leylabmpi/StrainVis) and is no longer maintained.**

 ## Installation

 Download SynTrakcerVis's latest release from: https://github.com/leylabmpi/SynTrackerVis/releases.